-When a new instance of JASON is opened, by double clicking the desktop icon, the user is presented with an empty workspace called the canvas (see Figure 1).
-With no data loaded, the canvas has the following functions in the menu in the top left-hand corner: - Main menu, which contains options for loading, saving and printing data, starting a new molecular structure drawing, spectral simulations and the general settings interface. - 2.
-Quick save button, if the current instance of JASON is untitled, clicking this button will open the save dialog allowing the user to choose where to save the file and what to name it.
-A previously saved file will automatically be save under its current name to its current location - 3.
-The undo/redo arrows, which allow the user to undo or redo the most recent action - 4.
-File browser toggle button, which toggles the visibility of the file browser - 5.
-Object browser toggle button, which toggles the visibility of the object browser - 6.
-Context tools toggle menu, which provides a menu of options for toggling the visibility of various data manipulation tools.
-It is possible to add text to the canvas by using the right mouse click and selecting Main Menu -> New -> Text.
-Images can be pasted from the clipboard onto the canvas using the usual paste command or opened from the File Browser.
-Annotations can be added to items on the canvas which are active by right clicking on the item and selecting 'Annotation' from the menu list.
+When a new instance of JASON is opened, by double clicking the desktop icon, the user is presented with an empty workspace called the Canvas (see Figure 1).
+With no data loaded, the Canvas has the following functions in the menu in the top left-hand corner: - Main Menu, which contains options for loading, saving and printing data, starting a new molecular structure drawing, spectral simulations and the general settings interface. - Quick Save button, if the current instance of JASON is untitled, clicking this button will open the 'Save' dialog allowing the user to choose where to save the file and what to name it.
+A previously saved file will automatically be saved under its current name to its current location. - 3.
+The Undo/Redo arrows, which allow the user to undo or redo the most recent action. - 4.
+File Browser toggle button, which toggles the visibility of the File Browser. - 5.
+Object Browser toggle button, which toggles the visibility of the Object Browser. - 6.
+Rules button, which opens the Rules panel to allow the user to create or select rules. - 7.
+Context Tools toggle menu, which provides a menu of options for toggling the visibility of various data manipulation tools.
+It is possible to add text to the Canvas by using the right mouse click and selecting Main Menu -> New -> Text.
+Images can be pasted from the clipboard onto the Canvas using the usual 'Paste' command or opened from the File Browser.
+Annotations can be added to items on the Canvas which are active by right clicking on the item and selecting 'Annotation' from the menu list.
 The bottom right-hand corner has the zoom controls, which will be discussed in the context of data viewing and manipulation (see Section 3).
-1.1 Plugin Manager The Plugin Manager is accessed via the three dots menu button and displays all the available plugins for the open instance of JASON.
+1.1 Plugin Manager The Plugin Manager is accessed via the three dots Main Menu button and displays all the available plugins for the opened instance of JASON.
 From the Plugin Manager, users can enable or disable a plugin and set properties such as enabling auto-update.
-The Plugin Details section displays information about the selected plugin such as version number.
-If an update is available for the selected plugin, this will be highlighted in the Version section.
+The 'Plugin Details' section displays information about the selected plugin such as version number.
+If an update is available for the selected plugin, this will be highlighted in the 'Version' section.